aerugo/upphandlat-mcp/README.md

 **Upphandlingsdata från Sveriges Upphandlingsmyndighet**

-This MCP server, titled "Upphandlingsdata från Sveriges Upphandlingsmyndighet," is a tool designed to analyze data on public procurement in Sweden.
+This MCP server is designed to analyze data on public procurement in Sweden.
 It provides access to information regarding the number of procurements, their value, and supplier details sourced from the Swedish National Procurement Agency (Upphandlingsmyndigheten).

 It leverages Polars for high-performance data manipulation and exposes its capabilities via the Model Context Protocol (MCP).